January 22, 2017: The AFC Championship Game

 This is another optional swap, but one that I opt to use in this recipe for a few reasons!

 - Although it’s more expensive, real maple syrup (compared to most other types of liquid sweeteners) is mineral-rich and better tolerated by people from a digestive standpoint based on first-hand clinical case experiences (1).

 - Both maple syrup and brown sugar are low FODMAP but maple is also lower in something called “glycemic index”, which means it doesn’t spike the blood sugar as quickly as most other forms of sugar out there (2).

-Long story short… these chicken wings are healthy, delicious, simple, easy to make, and a perfect addition to your Sunday Football festivities!
+These teriyaki chicken wings are healthy, delicious, simple, easy to make, and a perfect addition to your Sunday football festivities!

 Super Bowl Sunday Sweet & Savory Teriyaki Chicken Wings